sinasehlaver/hekimyol/README.md

 scripts/verify.sh
 ```

+macOS/Linux only — it's a bash script (works in Git Bash/WSL on Windows too).
+Boots
-Boots the app on a free port against a throwaway SQLite DB, checks a session starts
+the app on a free port against a throwaway SQLite DB, checks a session starts with
-with no `consent` field in the body, runs a full chest-pain flow to an ACİL outcome
+no `consent` field in the body, runs a full chest-pain flow to an ACİL outcome over
-over the HTTP API, checks PII is scrubbed from the stored report, that the report
+the HTTP API, checks PII is scrubbed from the stored report, that the report
 endpoint serves it with no auth header, that the admin API rejects a missing/wrong
 password and accepts the `hk_admin` cookie, and that the KVKK audit rows (including
 `report_access`) were written.